archiflow-dev/ArchiFlow/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### TL;DR

+✅ **What you CAN do:**
+- Commercial use
+- Distribution
+- Modification
+- Private use
+- Sublicensing

+❌ **What you MUST do:**
+- Include the copyright notice
+- Include the license text
+- State changes if you modify the code

+⚠️ **No Warranty:**
+The software is provided "as is" without warranty of any kind.

 ## 🙏 Acknowledgments

 - [Rich](https://github.com/Textualize/rich) for beautiful terminal output